diodechain/website/_docs/metamask.md

   </tr>
 </table>

-When everything worked out well you should now be able to [register a DNS name](/testnet/#/dns) or deploy your own fleet contract via the testnet explorer.
+When everything worked out well you should now be able to [register a BNS name](/testnet/#/dns) or deploy your own fleet contract via the testnet explorer.